wp-plugins/connections/readme.txt

 = 0.6.2 2/2/2010 =
 * BUG: Fixed unable to remove phone numbers.
 * BUG: Fixed when removing a field from an entry that the entire field is removed leaving no remnants.
-* Add support for basic HTML and RTE for the Notes and Bio fields using the jwysiwyg 0.6 jOquery plug-in.
+* Add support for basic HTML and RTE for the Notes and Bio fields using the jwysiwyg 0.6 jQuery plug-in.
 * Add order_by shortcode attribute for custom ordering of entries and updated the help page.
 * Add support for the CSV premium add-on.
 * Add the missing getBioBlock method to the output class.